-You can organize the messages in your Inbox quickly sorting them.
+You can organize the messages in your Inbox quickly by sorting them.

-To quickly sort messages Subject, Sender or the Date received, click on the respective column header.
-E.g., to sort your messages in alphabetical order sender, click on From in the column header.
+To quickly sort messages by Subject, Sender or the Date received, click on the respective column header.
+E.g., to sort your messages in alphabetical order by sender, click on From in the column header.

 To create a Mail folder.

 - On the File menu, click New, then choose Folder.

 - Enter the name of the folder in the Name box, e.g., My Own.